Handheld laser welding for small shops

 How to Maximize the Benefits of Handheld Laser Welders

-• Develop standardized workflows to improve efficiency
+• Develop standard workflows

-• Use quality filler wires and nozzles that match the job
+• Use quality filler wires and nozzles

-• Conduct regular system checks to avoid downtime
+• Run regular system checks

-• Keep spare parts on hand for quick replacements
+• Keep spare parts handy

 • Train staff on safety and technique